aedans/Nylon/README.md

 is returned when the function terminates.
 If no function uses the return stack, the return stack is appended to the current stack.

+To require a number of arguments to call the function, precede the function definition with 0-9.
+Precede the function with '.' to take all arguments from the stack.

+Functions will implicitly return all non-argument values on the stack.

 - '[...]': Creates a new abstract function to be called by loops and if statements.
 - ';': Pushes the function stack to the return stack.
 - ':': Pushes the top element of the function stack to the return stack.